Dairy-Free Chocolate Truffles

-- If you leave your truffle mix in the fridge for longer than 45 minutes and it becomes too hard, let it sit out at room temperature for a while until it’s soft enough to shape.
+- If you leave your truffle mix in the fridge for too long and it becomes too hard, let it sit out at room temperature for a while until it’s soft enough to shape.

-- Once you’ve finished coating and decorating the truffles, store in the fridge to keep them at their best.
+- Once you’ve finished coating and decorating your vegan truffles, store in the fridge to keep them at their best.

-- Omit the decorations for a healthier, low sugar treat!
+- Omit the chocolate coating and decorations for a healthier, low sugar treat!

 I hope you enjoy these dairy-free chocolate truffles for Valentine’s Day!
-As always, if you make this recipe, leave a review below and please tag me on Instagram @bakedbyclo so I can see and share it!
+As always, if you make this recipe, leave a review below and please tag me on Instagram @bakedbyclo so I can see and share it! xo

-Easy Homemade vegan truffles that make a great gift, with just 2 main ingredients!
+Easy homemade vegan Valentine's truffles that make a great gift, with just 2 main ingredients!

 For the truffles: